vvdleun/audiostreamerscrobbler/README.md

     ...

 In the `networkInterface` field, you can fill the output of the `Alias` or `Name` fields, that were listed when using the `--networkinterfaces` parameter.
 Normally that would be enough, the program will then try to bind to the first IP address of that network interface.
-If you want the program to bind to a different IP address of a specific network interface, you can also fill the `networkInterfaceAddress` field.
+If you want the program to bind to a specific IP address of a network interface, you can also fill the `networkInterfaceAddress` field.
 For example, on my system I could fill `networkInterfaceAddress` with the `"192.168.178.107"` address.

 ## Plans